-1. In general proprietary information received under this Arrangement may be disseminated by the receiving Party without prior consent to persons within or employed by the receiving Party, and to concerned government departments and government agencies in the country of the receiving Party, provided:

-a. such dissemination is made on a case-by-case basis to persons or departments and agencies having a legitimate need for the proprietary information; and b. such proprietary information shall bear the restrictive legend appearing in Section III.C. of this Arrangement.

-2. Proprietary information received under this Arrangement may be disseminated by the receiving Party without prior consent to contractors and consultants of the receiving Party located within the geographical limits of that Parties territory, provided:

-a. that the proprietary information is used by such contractors and consultants only for work within the scope of their contracts with the receiving Party relating to the subject matter of the proprietary information, and shall not be used by such contractors and consultants for any other private commercial purposes; and b. that such dissemination is made on a case-by-case basis to contractors and consultants having a legitimate need for the proprietary information and who have executed a non-disclosure agreement; and c. that such proprietary information shall bear the restrictive legend appearing in Section III.
-C of this Arrangement a. that the entities receiving proprietary information under Section III.D.3 of this Arrangement, including domestic organizations permitted or licensed by the receiving Party to construct or operate nuclear production or utilization facilities, or to use nuclear materials and radiation sources, have a legitimate need for the proprietary information and have executed a non-disclosure agreement; and b. that the entities receiving proprietary information under Section III.D.3 of this Arrangement, including domestic organizations permitted or licensed by the receiving Party to construct or operate nuclear production or utilization facilities, shall not use such proprietary information for any private commercial purposes; and c. that those entities receiving proprietary information under Section III.D.3 of this Arrangement that are domestic organizations permitted or licensed by the receiving Party, agree to use the proprietary information only for activities carried out under or within the terms of their specific permit or license.
+- 1. In general, proprietary information received under this Arrangement may be disseminated by the receiving party without prior consent to persons within or employed by the receiving party, and to concerned Government departments and Government agencies in the country of the receiving party, provided: - a. such dissemination is made on a case-by-case basis to persons or departments and agencies having a legitimate need for the proprietary information; and - b. such proprietary information shall bear the restrictive legend appearing in Section III.C. of this Arrangement. - 2.
+Proprietary information received under this Arrangement may be disseminated by the receiving Party without the prior consent of the transmitting Party to contractors and consultants of the receiving party located within the geographical limits of that party's nation, provided: - a. that the proprietary information is used by such contractors and consultants only for work within the scope of their contracts with the receiving party relating to the subject matter of the proprietary information, and shall not be used by such contractors and consultants for any other private commercial purposes; and - b. that such dissemination is made on a case-by-case basis to contractors and consultants having a legitimate need for the proprietary information and who have executed a non-disclosure agreement; and - c. that such proprietary information shall bear the restrictive legend appearing in Section III.C. of this Arrangement. - 3.
+With the prior written consent of the party furnishing proprietary information under this Arrangement, the receiving party may disseminate such proprietary information more widely than otherwise permitted under the terms set forth in this Arrangement.
+The parties will endeavor to grant such approval to the extent permitted by their respective national laws, regulations and policies, provided:

+- a. that the entities receiving proprietary information under Section III.D.3. of this Arrangement, including domestic organizations permitted or licensed by the receiving party to construct or operate nuclear production or utilization facilities, or to use nuclear and materials radiation sources, have a legitimate need for the proprietary information and have executed a non-disclosure agreement; and - b. that the entities receiving proprietary information under Section III.D.3. of this Arrangement, including domestic organizations permitted or licensed by the receiving party to construct or operate nuclear production or utilization facilities, shall not use such proprietary information for any private commercial purposes; and - c. that those entities receiving proprietary information under Section III.D.3. of this Arrangement that are domestic organizations permitted or licensed by the receiving party, agree to use the proprietary information only for activities carried out under or within the terms of their specific permit or license. - E. Marking Procedures for Other Confidential or Privileged Information of a Documentary Nature